Louaize Club

 Leaders Club is the basketball department of Notre Dame University – Louaize, a university basketball club basked in Zouk Mosbeh.
-The club was established in the founding year of 1978 and is participating in the 2022 Lebanese Basketball League.
+The club was established in the founding year of 1978 and participated in the 2022 Lebanese Basketball League.

 Men's basketball program

 The men's basketball team in the summer of 2015 won the second division basketball tournament and was promoted to the 2016 Lebanese Basketball League.